googleinterns/step187-2020/README.md

 3) **Make sure there is a `.gitignore` file within `/resources` that git ignores the `/keys` directory.** (`.gitignore` should already be present)

 Note 1: **Do not attempt to push the `/keys` directory on to Github or any other public locations.**
+Note 2: If running `python` service, see below for where to store the key.

 ## Deploy cron jobs